-The placemats revealed what was already widely known: There is an orthodox viewpoint at Harvard (and at other elite, liberal-arts colleges)—a “right” way to think and speak about certain issues.
-It also uncovered, however, shallow and distorted interpretations of what and how people think when they disagree with campus orthodoxy.
+The placemats revealed what was already widely known: There is an orthodox viewpoint at Harvard (and at other elite, liberal arts colleges)—a “right” way to think and speak about certain issues.
+It also uncovered the shallow and distorted interpretations of what and how people think when they disagree with campus orthodoxy.
 Worse still, it exposed an utter lack of interest in, and even a disdain for being even mildly curious about divergent ideas, opinions, and ways of thinking.

 But there is a different possibility for political conversations at holiday gatherings, and even though it isn’t about debate, learning how to do it well makes people better debaters.
-To do it, you entirely change the goal of the conversation and the rules of the game.
+It requires entirely changing the goal of the conversation and the rules of the game.

 There is only one rule of this game: Genuinely listen.

 This probably sounds like boring, old advice because you think you already know how to listen.
 You might even be really good at “active listening.”
 You look the speaker in the eye, nod, and smile, make tracking noises (like, “uh-huh,” and “right”), and from time to time, you repeat what you heard the other person say. (“What I’m hearing you say is…”) Have you ever been surprised, though, when you’re doing active listening, to find people getting annoyed with you, even when you’re doing it really well?

 Here’s a tip: If you’re doing active listening, you’re not really listening.
 You’re just acting like you are.
 When you're genuinely listening, you don’t need to remember to do any of those things.